Louisville Gas & Electric: Process for Calculating Customer Gas Billing

 Under its contract with the Kentucky Public Service Commission (PSC), LG&E estimates two out of every three months' of each customer's gas consumption.
-This allows the publicly-traded company to ensure it hits projected revenue estimates reported quarterly to its stockholders regardless of actual customer consumption.
+This allows the publicly traded company to ensure it hits projected revenue estimates reported quarterly to its stockholders regardless of actual customer consumption.
 Under its PSC contract, the company is only required to attempt one actual, manual read of each customer's gas meter per quarter, and is only required to actually complete a manual read once per every six months.
 Under the company's stated theory, this means that although the customer has been billed based on estimates and anticipated revenue for 5 months, the account billed will true-up on the 6th month when a manual read is completed.
 The subsequent quarter can then begin with several months of estimated reads that allow the company to report achievement of its projected revenue to stockholders.
+Consumer complaints show that in actuality this practice wildly overestimates customer usage for the first 5 months of a billing period in able for the company to report to stockholders that projected revenues were achieved and for employee bonuses to be dispersed, then for the correction for overbilling to occur in the first month of the subsequent billing cycle, giving customers either just 1 out of 3 months with correct billing or just 1 out of 6 months with correct billing.

 If the cumulative total of manual reads equals revenue less than projected to stockholders, LG&E is permitted to spread the difference across its customers' accounts.

-Consumer Reviews and Ratings

-As of March 2023, LG&E receives a 1.6 star rating out of 5 on Google Reviews, with the majority of reviews mentioning poor customer service and significant, unexplained increases in bills for services.
-Similarly, LG&E has a cumulative rating of 1.0 stars out of 5 on Yelp as of March 2023 and a BBB consumer rating of 1.5 stars out of 5.